 It can be served cold with ice or hot in the quintessential little cup that is synonymous with old school kopitiams!

-The options listed here are frequently packed during lunch time and you’d best come early if you want to avoid long waiting times and a lack of parking slots.
+The options listed here are frequently packed during breakfast and lunch hours and you’d best come early if you want to avoid long waiting times and a lack of parking slots.

 1. Nam Heong White Coffee